sporkle-app/sporkle/README.md

 1. Organize Repos in sidebar
 1. Undo most recent commit (only if it was not pushed)
 1. Visually compare against 1 other branch
-1. Discard changes that have not been commited yet

 * * *